 What are the implications of "Achoscha Bas Avicha"?

-Rashi: It implies even if she is the daughter of the woman that his father raped.
+Rashi: It includes even the daughter of a woman that his father raped.

-And what are the implications of "Moledes Bayis O Moledes Chutz"?
+What are the implications of "Moledes Bayis Oh Moledes Chutz"?

-Ramban (citing Yevamos, 23a): It implies whether his father is permitted to retain the woman's mother or we tell him to send her away - because she is one of the Chayvei Kerisus (or Chayvei Misos Beis-Din).
+Ramban (citing Yevamos, 23a): It implies whether his father is permitted to retain the woman's mother or we tell him to send her away - even if she is one of the Chayvei Kerisus.
 2

-Whom his father is forbidden to retain because she is one of the Chayvei La'avin - even though the Kidushin was effective.
+Whom his father is forbidden to retain because she is one of the Chayvei Lavin - even though the Kidushin was effective.
 See Ramban's objection to this explanation.

-On whom Kidushin do not take effect.
-The only exceptions are the daughter of a Shifchah or a Nochris, whose status she adopts (Ramban).
+Ramban: On whom Kidushin do not take effect.
+The only exceptions are the daughter of a Shifchah or a Nochris, who is like her mother and is not considered his sister.
 Refer to 18:11:1:1.

 Which we might otherwise have thought he (her brother) is not committed to treat with the honor of a sister (Ramban).

 Perush Yonasan: "Moledes Bayis" is one born to your father or mother from his or her first marriage; "Moledes Chutz" is one born to your father or mother from his or her second marriage.
 (See also Na'ar Yonasan.)